HL7NZ/hpi/input/pagecontent/getOrganisation.md

 {% include query-organisation.svg %}
 </div>

-**Query organisation processing steps** (E.g. NZBN)
+**Query organisation using other identifier processing steps (E.g. NZBN)**

 1. The user supplies the system (https://standards.digital.health.nz/ns/hpi-nzbn) and identifier (NZBN) for the organisation.
 2. The integrating application sends an HTTP Get request for the organization resource using the NZBN to identify the organisation whose information is being requested.
-E.g. GET\<Endpoint>/Location?identifier=https://standards.digital.health.nz/ns/hpi-nzbn\|9999999999001
+E.g. GET\<Endpoint>/Organization?identifier=https://standards.digital.health.nz/ns/hpi-nzbn\|9999999999001
 3. The request is validated - ALT: Validation failure.
 OperationOutcome resource returned
-4. The Location resource is retrieved from the HPI - ALT: Location reource not found.
+4. The Organization resource is retrieved from the HPI - ALT: Organization reource not found.
 OperationOutcome resource returned
-5. The response containing a bundle with a single facility record is returned
+5. The response containing a bundle with a single Organisation record is returned
-6. The integrating application displays the facility details to the user
+6. The integrating application displays the Organisation details to the user

 <h5>Query organisation rules and errors</h5>
 <table>